Allbound Logo - Partner Programs

 That all doesn’t happen by accident, though.
 It takes thoughtful planning to create an exceptional partner experience that drives success for both of you.

-Think of these seven elements as baseline engagement rules for business partnerships.
+Think of these elements as baseline engagement rules for business partnerships.

 Similar to onboarding, it should be easy for your partners to learn about your product and how to sell effectively.
 With the right partner training software and channel sales technology, self-education doesn’t have to be a difficult or arduous process.